 1. What is a perpetual contract?

-A perpetual contract is a product similar to a traditional Futures Contract in how it trades, but does not have an expiry, so you can hold a position for as long as you like.
+A perpetual contract is a product which can be traded like a traditional futures contract but never expires.This means you can hold a position for as long as you like.
 Perpetual Contracts track the underlying Index Price through the use of periodic payments between buyers and sellers of the contract known as Funding.

 2. What is the mark price?

-The amount of leverage MEXC perpetual contract offers varies from product to product.
-Leverage is determined by the initial margin and maintenance margin levels.
-These levels specify the minimum margin you must hold in your account to enter and maintain positions.
-Leverage is not a fixed multiplier but rather a minimum margin requirement.
+The amount of leverage offered by a MEXC perpetual contract varies by product.
+Leverage is determined by your initial margin and maintenance margin levels.
+These levels specify the minimum margin you must hold in your account to enter and maintain your position.
+Your allowed leverage is not a fixed multiplier but a minimum margin requirement.

-The current trading fee rate for all perpetual contracts on MEXC is Maker 0.02% and Taker 0.06%.
+The current trading fee rate for all perpetual contracts on MEXC is 0.02% (Maker) and 0.06% (Taker).